magewade/bank-clients-streamlit/README.md

 ## **Model Overview:**

-The model used to predict whether a client will accept a banking offer is based on** ** **Ridge Regression** , a linear model that adds an L2 regularization term to the linear regression cost function.
-This approach helps reduce overfitting and provides more stable predictions, especially when features are highly correlated.
+This project involves building a predictive model using the bank clients dataset.
+The objective is to predict if a client will accept a banking offer based on a range of features, such as their demographic information, account details, and past behavior.

+The **Logistic Regression** model was chosen due to its effectiveness in binary classification tasks.
+It models the probability that a given input point belongs to a certain class, making it well-suited for predicting whether a client will accept a banking offer.
+Logistic Regression is widely used for classification problems because of its simplicity, interpretability, and efficiency in terms of both computation and storage.
+Additionally, it helps prevent overfitting when combined with regularization, such as **L2 regularization** (which is often used to improve the model’s generalization ability).

-### **Steps Involved:**
+**Steps Involved:**

 1. **Exploratory Data Analysis (EDA):**
    The first step was to analyze the dataset visually and statistically to understand the relationships between features and target labels.
 Correlations, distributions, and outliers were explored.